Mirooz/EliteDangerousWarboard/README.md

 ![searchmission2.png](elite-warboard-missions%2Fsrc%2Fmain%2Fresources%2Fimages%2Fsearchmission2.png)

 ### **Mining System Search**
-1. Click "SEARCH MINING SYSTEMS" in the mining panel
-2. Select the mineral you want to mine
+1. Select the mineral you want to mine
-3. The system finds the most profitable station with mining locations
+2. The system finds the most profitable station with mining locations
-4. View results with station information and prices
+3. View results with station information and prices
-5. Switch between different stations and rings as needed
+4. Switch between different stations and rings as needed
-6. Click on a station to copy system name to clipboard
+5. Click on a station to copy system name to clipboard

 ![miningsearch.png](elite-warboard-missions%2Fsrc%2Fmain%2Fresources%2Fimages%2Fminingsearch.png)